Azure/BatchExplorer/docs/components.md

 Create a file named with the component name `do-something.component.spec.ts` in the `test/app` folder and following the same structure you have in the `app` folder.

+** IMPORTANT: in `configureTestingModule` don't import any of our modules as it makes the test use a significant larger amount of memory and time.(For JobErrorDisplayComponent it is 10x slower) Just declare the component you want to test and mock others**
 Here is a snippet of a test component test
 ```typescript